The Coretta Scott King Book Awards Donation Grant

 - The clarity and effectiveness of the statement of need (10 points)

 A committee appointed by the Coretta Scott King Book Awards Committee Chair will review the applications and based on total number of points, determine the recipient or recipients of the materials.
+To assure agencies and institutions receive age appropriate books, the committee reserves the right to divide a single grant among two or more agencies or institutions.

 - Materials must be claimed within one month of notification of the donation or they will be donated to the second choice of the award committee.